 Loan Modification Requirements:

-- For a homeowner to qualify for a FHA loan modification, the mortgage loan currently have on a borrower’s current home needs to be owned by a Federal Housing Administration lender.
+- For a homeowner to qualify for an FHA loan modification, the mortgage loan currently have on a borrower’s current home needs to be owned by a Federal Housing Administration lender

-- The loan itself is not a FHA loan because FHA does not make mortgage loans.
+- The loan itself is not an FHA loan because FHA does not make mortgage loans

-- FHA simply insures the mortgage loan against default to the FHA mortgage lender.
+- FHA simply insures the mortgage loan against default to the lender

 Loan Modification Requirements Defined

-- The Federal Housing Administration contacts the mortgage lender and will cover the financial loss that the mortgage has incurred due to the modification since the mortgage lender is insured by FHA.
+- The Federal Housing Administration contacts the lender and will cover the financial loss that the mortgage has incurred due to the modification since the lender is insured by FHA

-- There are certain requirements for a mortgage loan borrower to qualify for a FHA loan modification.
+- There are certain requirements for a borrower to qualify for an FHA loan modification

 Loan Modification Requirements?

-- The mortgage lender will send the borrower a FHA loan modification package.
+- The mortgage lender will send the borrower an FHA loan modification package

-- The packet contains documentation that need to be completed by the borrower and co-borrower, if any.
+- The packet contains documentation that needs to be completed by the borrower and co-borrower if any.

-- They will be asking for income and asset information, tax returns, W2s, bank statements, and other documentation in order to process the FHA loan modification.
+- They will be asking for income and asset information such as tax returns, W2s, bank statements, and other documentation in order to process the FHA loan modification

-- Included in the documents will be the request for modification and affidavit form, the IRS Form 4506-T request for transcript of tax return, and the Hardship Affidavit.
+- Included in the documents will be the request for modification and affidavit form, the IRS Form 4506-T request for a transcript of tax return, and the Hardship Affidavit

-- Once the mortgage lender receives these documents, the mortgage lender will probably implement a three month conditional trial FHA loan modification to see if the borrower is able to handle it without too much financial stress.
+- Once the lender receives these documents, the lender will probably implement a three-month conditional trial FHA loan modification to see if the borrower is able to handle it without too much financial stress